Semroc Arcon-Hi

 Finishing:

-As o' this writing, I have only primed t' rocket.
-Avast, me proud beauty!
+As o' this writing, arrr, matey, I have only primed t' rocket.
+Blimey!
+Begad!
 Instead I focused on completin' assembly, and launchin' off a maiden flight.
-Blimey!
 Avast!
+Ahoy!

 I'm ratin' assembly a 4 because I didn't like t' fin alignment method.
-Avast!
+Ahoy!
 I prefer t' have a cut-out strip t' tape to t' body.
-Begad!
 Also, I think me technique o' attachin' t' two stages before drawin' t' lines shouldn't be considered an epiphany and should be part o' t' instructions.

 Construction Rating: 4 out o' 5